-One unique problem that had impact on both the Echotek and AP2 BPM upgrades was the lack of Ethernet infrastructure in two service buildings.
-Due to lack of available network paths, a unique cost-effective solution was employed that involves connecting to the controls network via 802.11b wireless Ethernet [6].

 Stochastic Cooling Power Management

 Transverse and longitudinal beam cooling is provided by stochastic cooling systems in both the Debuncher and Accumulator.
 In the Debuncher the cooling systems are run near maximum amplitude to cool the beam as much as possible before sending it to the Accumulator.
 Accumulator stochastic cooling power levels are set based on both stack size and stacking conditions.
 Prior to any automation, the process of setting stochastic cooling power levels was manual and required constant attention.
 Three tools were developed to assist in stochastic cooling power management: the Debuncher babysitter, the Core Momentum babysitter and the Stacktail Monitor.